 In compliance with the Clery Act, the University of Maryland, Baltimore Police Force (UMBPF) has the responsibility to report certain crime statistics to the Department of Education.
-Additionally, the UMBPF must also comply with other state and federal crime statistics reporting mandates.
+Additionally, the UMBPF must comply with other state and federal crime statistics reporting mandates.
 There is a vast difference in reporting requirements between the Clery Report and other state and federal crime statistics reporting mandates.
 Clery reporting requires the reporting of student disciplinary referrals that are not required by either state or federal law enforcement.
-Clery also mandates the collection of crime data from non-law-enforcement personnel identified as "Campus Security Authorities."
+Clery also mandates the collection of crime data from non-law enforcement personnel identified as "Campus Security Authorities."
 Refer to section 5.04.

-This report contains crime statistics that have been compiled from the 2014 calendar year and of the two previous calendar years' crime statistics.
-The statistics reported in Section 2.02 have been compiled from data collected from three (3) reporting sources: (1) the University of Maryland, Baltimore Police Force, (2) the Baltimore Police Department, and (3) from University of Maryland, Baltimore (non-police) campus security authorities.
+This report contains crime statistics that have been compiled from the 2015 calendar year and the two previous years.
+The statistics reported in Section 2.02 have been compiled from data collected from three reporting sources: (1) the University of Maryland, Baltimore Police Force, (2) the Baltimore Police Department, and (3) from University of Maryland, Baltimore (non-police) campus security authorities.

-Crime statistics gathered by the University of Maryland, Baltimore Police Force are collected and reported on an annual/calendar year basis.
+Crime statistics gathered by the UMBPF are collected and reported on an annual/calendar year basis.
 Crime statistics for "public property" on each table have been collected from the Baltimore Police Department crime data.
-University of Maryland, Baltimore Campus Security Authorities convey (Section 5.04) "reportable crimes" using the CLERY INCIDENT REPORT form available at www.umaryland.edu/police.
+University of Maryland, Baltimore Campus Security Authorities convey (Section 5.04) "reportable crimes" using the Clery Incident Report Form available at www.umaryland.edu/police.
 Click on "Services" and then "Forms" to locate this document.
 Any reportable crime made to a campus security authority can be immediately transmitted to the UMBPF via fax machine or campus mail.